MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 }
 ```

-If none of these appear, then no adjoint is defined;.
+If none of these appear, then no adjoint is defined.

 An operation whose body contains repeat-until-success loops or measurements
 or that calls another operation that does not support the `Adjoint` functor